sahne123/somapi/readme.md

 Simple REST-API to organize **Shadows of Brimstone** Characters and Parties.
 Build with [Laravel](https://github.com/laravel/laravel).

 ## Usage
 Every request needs the paramater `api_token` with an valid token (see users table).
 The Response is JSON.
-If a Resource could not be found for updating or deleting the response will be HTTP-Status 204 (no text).

 ### Working with Resources
 For each Resource there are 5 Methods.